 Neck pain and wildly vary from a slight discomfort to debilitating and extremely painful.
 Neck pain is also quiet common.
 It can last anywhere from a day or two to weeks on end.

-At Motion Works Physiotherapy, our team of physical therapists are able to assist you an identifying the cause of your pain and providing your with treatment and education to alleviate your discomfort and prevent the pain from returning in the future.
+At Motion Works Physiotherapy Orleans, our team of physical therapists are able to assist you an identifying the cause of your pain and providing your with treatment and education to alleviate your discomfort and prevent the pain from returning in the future.

 What Are The Causes of Neck Pain?